Why do snowflakes have six sides?

 Ice floats, so there are no glaciers at the bottom of the ocean, and we can skate on frozen ponds.

-When pipes freeze they burst, and freezing water in cracks splits rocks.
+When pipes freeze they burst, and freezing water that freezes in cracks splits rocks.

 Water has a high heat capacity and latent heat

 Of all of the substances on Earth, water has the highest heat capacity, which is the amount of energy (heat) that it takes to increase its temperature.
-It also has the highest latent heat, which is the amount of energy it takes to melt a solid substance into a liquid.
+It also has the highest latent heat, which is the amount of energy it takes to melt a solid substance into a liquid or a liquid substance into a gas.
 This is why:

 Snowbanks linger in the mountains, where it is cooler than it is at lower elevations, through the summer.